opsone-ch/documentation/services/website.rst

 -  latest TYPO3 CMS 8 LTS cloned into /opt/typo3/TYPO3\_8/
 -  Default webroot is ~/web
 -  PHP-Settings adjusted to 8.x-requirements
+-  PHP and nginx settings adjusted to TYPO3 8 requirements
 -  TYPO3 ApplicationContext can be set by setting ``applicationContext`` in custom JSON
 -  TYPO3 Scheduler executed every 5 minutes